ciurca/personal-website/content/blog/quotes.md

 >"Sapere aude."
 (Dare to know/Dare to think for yourself!)

+Dave Berry:

+> Meetings are an addictive, highly self-indulgent activity that corporations and other large organizations habitually engage in only because they cannot actually masturbate.

 The list will be continued once I'll find more quotes that are worthy.
 Until then, you can check out my Twitter {{< target-blank "@raduciurca" "https://twitter.com/raduciurca" >}}, for more thoughts and ideas.
 We will be **going further**.